apache/lucene/CONTRIBUTING.md

 Please refer to [GitHub's documentation](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests) for an explanation of how to create a pull request.

 You should open a pull request against the `main` branch.
-It is also recommended to give Lucene maintainers [access](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork) to contribute to my PR branch.
+It is also recommended to give Lucene maintainers [access](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork) to contribute to your PR branch.

 You can open a pull request with or without Jira issue.
 If there is an associated Jira issue, the pull request title should start with the Jira issue number that your work is related to, this way your pull request will get automatically linked from the Jira issue.